mivano/mindbyte.nl/_posts/2018-07-23-kubernetes-and-visual-studio-code.md

 az aks create --resource-group myResourceGroup --name myAKSCluster
 ```

-When the cluster is running, you need to have the **kubectl** control installed.
+When the cluster is running, you need to have the **kubectl** tool installed.
 If not already done so, you can use the same AZ CLI to install it:

 ```powershell
 az aks install-cli